 - Developing life skills: Cooking is an essential life skill that everyone should learn.
 By teaching kitchen safety, teachers can help students gain confidence and independence in the kitchen, which they can carry with them throughout their lives.

 - Fostering teamwork and communication: Cooking often involves working in groups or pairs, which requires clear communication and teamwork.
-Teaching kitchen safety rules can promote effective communication and collaboration among students, which are skills that are valuable both in and out of the kitchen.
+Teaching kitchen safety rules can promote effective communication and collaboration among students, which are valuable skills both in and out of the kitchen.

 Common Kitchen Hazards: